-FIPS Interface Physical Ports Logical Interfaces Data Input Physical ports of the tested platforms API input parameters Data Output Physical ports of the tested platforms API output parameters and return values Control Input Physical ports of the tested platforms API input parameters Status Output Physical ports of the tested platforms API return values Power Input Physical ports of the tested platforms N/A
+FIPS Interface Physical Ports Logical Interfaces Data Input Pins of tested platform API input parameters Data Output Pins of tested platform API output parameters and return values Control Input Pins of tested platform API input parameters Status Output Pins of tested platform API return values Power Input Power Supply pins N/A

-Table 4 - Ports and Interfaces
+Table 3 - Ports and Interfaces

 As a software module, control of the physical ports is outside the module scope.
-However, when the module is performing self-tests, or is in an error state, all output on the module's logical data output interfaces is inhibited.
+However, when the module is performing self-tests or is in an error state, all output on the module's logical data output interfaces is inhibited.